wang-chen/lgl-action-recognition/README.md

 # Lifelong Graph Learning

-   This repo is for the application in paper "Bridging Graph Network to Lifelong Learning with Feature Correlation".
+   This repo is for the application in paper "[Lifelong Graph Learning](https://arxiv.org/pdf/2009.00647.pdf)".

    **Temporal and distributed pattern recognition** using the Wearable Action Recognition Dataset (WARD).

 # Training and Testing